Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/020-web-client/020-console/030-subject.md

   ![Define Columns](images/subject-define-columns.png)

-  Column can be from a topic directly, or a constant value, or computed by functions.
-There are several functions are supported here,
+  Column can be from,
+    - a topic directly,
+    - or a constant value,
+    - or computed by functions.

+  There are several functions are supported for computation,

   ![Compute Functions](images/subject-column-computed.png)

+  Column also can be aggregated by one of `count`, `sum`, `avg`, `max` and `min`.
+If any column is configured as aggregation, dataset should be grouped by other non-aggregation columns.

   :::tip
   Give a friendly name to each column.